aamining/Rails_email/README.md

 ```

-# Sending emails using ActionMailer and Gmail

-1- We will do so by using the gem "figaro"
+8- We will do so by using the gem "figaro"

-2- bundle exec figaro install
+9- bundle exec figaro install

-3- /config/application.yml
+10- /config/application.yml

 ```
 gmail_username: 'username@gmail.com'